XDoubleU/microservices-practice/README.md

 # Microservices practice

-The purpose of this project was to practice building a microservice application.
+The purpose of this project was to practice building a microservice application using different technologies.
+The schematics can be found [here](#architecture).

+## Goals
+- Build a simple application with microservice architecture
+- Use different API-technologies
+- Use docker
+- Use GitHub actions for CI

+## Requirements
+ - PostGres (database)
+ - Go (api-gateway)
+ - Django (product-service)
+ - ASP.NET (order-service)
+ - ExpressJS (customer-service)

+## Deployment
+TODO

-## Microservice architecture
+## Architecture
+### Microservices
 <img src="docs/microservices_architecture.png" height="250">

-## Database architecture
+### Database
 <img src="docs/database_architecture.png" height="125">